 Below, you’ll find some myth busters for healthy eating.

 If you hear a rumbling noise in your stomach, the rumbling is trying to tell you something.
 Without listening to them, you are forcing your body to run without any fuel.
 Before you exercise or do any physical activity, always eat a light snack such as an apple.

 2. Relying on energy bars and drinks

 Although they are fine every once in a while, they don’t deliver the antioxidants you need to prevent cancer.
-Fruits and vegetables are your best bets, as they are loaded in vitamins, minerals, fluid, and fiber.
+Fruits and vegetables are your best bets, as they are loaded in vitamins, minerals, fluid, and fibre.